View All

 What are the Types of Inheritance in Java (With Examples)?

 Inheritance in Java is a key concept that helps classes share fields and methods in a structured way, but different use cases demand different approaches.
-That’s why there are different types of inheritance to choose from.
+That’s why there are different types of inheritance in Java to choose from.

 Some tasks only need a simple parent-child structure, while others benefit from a chain of classes that build on one another.
 Selecting the right inheritance type reduces repetitive code and keeps your applications more straightforward to manage.